replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 ## Excluding the Default Host Preflight Checks

-The default host preflight checks can be excluded by setting the `spec.kurl.excludeBuiltinPreflights` field to `true`.
+The default host preflight checks can be excluded by setting the `spec.kurl.excludeBuiltinHostPreflights` field to `true`.
 See the [kURL add-on docs](/docs/add-ons/kurl) for additional information.

 ## Modifying the Default Host Preflight Checks